Redocly/redocly-cli-cookbook/configurable-rules/operation-operationId-exclude-OPTIONS/README.md

 >     operation-operationId: off
 > ```

-This rule is added to your `redocly.yaml` file:
+This rule is added to the `rules` section of your `redocly.yaml` file:

 ```yaml
 rule/operation-operationId-exclude-OPTIONS: